johnthehow/posdist/README.md

 ## Pre-processing Leipzig news corpora
 We provide a script `corpus_prep.py` for Pre-processing Leipzig news corpora.
-Download the Leipzig used in the paper from <https://wortschatz.uni-leipzig.de/en/download/>
+Leipzig used in the paper can be downloaded from <https://wortschatz.uni-leipzig.de/en/download/>.

+Corpus pre-preprocessing is run with:
+`python corpus_prep.py <language> <path-to-your-data> <output-path>`

 ## Statistics and visualizations of linear-position-distribution